vectordotdev/vector/rfcs/2021-05-17-7469-load-balancing-k8s-aggregators.md

 ## Plan Of Attack

 * [ ] Manually confirm functionality for Vector, Datadog agents, and syslog over the proxy
-* [ ] Include the (optional) proxy deployment in the vector-aggregator chart, add to e2e kubernetes test suite
+* [ ] Include the (optional) proxy deployment in the vector-aggregator chart, add to e2e kubernetes test suite, add docs
-* [ ] Include out-of-the box configuration for Datadog agents to load balance across Vector aggregators, add to e2e kubernetes test suite
+* [ ] Include out-of-the box configuration for Datadog agents to load balance across Vector aggregators, add to e2e kubernetes test suite, add docs
-* [ ] Provide out-of-the box configuration to collect and process the proxy observability data for Datadog agents and Vector
+* [ ] Provide out-of-the box configuration to collect and process the proxy observability data for Datadog agents and Vector, add docs